ChinmaySKulkarni/Prostate_Cancer_Detection/README.md

 ###[Automatic Classification of Prostate Cancer Gleason Scores from Multiparametric Magnetic Resonance Images](http://www.pnas.org/content/early/2015/10/28/1505935112.full.pdf)
 1. Apply image segmentation to delineate cancerous and non-cancerous parts of images.
 2. Extracted texture-related features using Haralick features(?)
-3. Oversampled non-cancerous examples to prvent skewness (used SMOTE for this).
+3. Oversampled non-cancerous examples to prevent skewness (used SMOTE for this).
 4. **Feature Selection and Classification:**
 	1. **t-test SVM** - Selected features that were significantly different for both classes (using t tests at 95 % C.I.) and then trained an SVM.
 	2. **AdaBoost** - (Did Poorly)